GoogleCloudPlatform/gcloud-maven-plugin/README.md

             export JAVA_HOME=/usr/local/tools/java/jdk1.7.0_45.jdk

-   * If you use Mac OSX and the default Terminal app, your shell session doesn't load `.bashrc` by default.
+   * If you use Mac OS X and the default Terminal app, your shell session doesn't load `.bashrc` by default.
 So you may need to add a line similar to the following to your `.bash_profile`:

             [ -r ~/.bashrc ] && source ~/.bashrc

-   * If you use Mac OSX but don't use the default terminal app, for example, you use a terminal management app such as tmux,  you may need to add a line similar to the following line to your `.bashrc` file:
+   * If you use Mac OS X but don't use the default terminal app, for example, you use a terminal management app such as tmux,  you may need to add a line similar to the following line to your `.bashrc` file:

-            export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/Home
+            export JAVA_HOME=$(/usr/libexec/java_home -v1.7)

-5. If you want to start with a Java Managed VM sample code and tutorial, you can ue the github project: [https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras](https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras)
+5. If you want to start with a Java Managed VM sample code and tutorial, you can use the GitHub project: [https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras](https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras)

 ### Adding the Cloud SDK App Engine Maven plugin to an existing Maven project